jarogumulec/cytoskeletonanalysis/README.md

 cell_and_FA_analysis.R putts all cell metric together with focal adhesion metrics and creates boxplots and simple correlation matrix

 ---

+## Colocalisation analysis

+needed for analysis
+- Colocation plugin https://imagej.net/plugins/jacop : download the JACoP_.jar file
+- Cytoskelet_colocalisation_preprocess.ijm - macro that prepares the images

+Procedure:
+1. open the macro in Fiji
+2. open the first image and click Run on the macro
+3. in the JACoP colocaliser window set the first three: Pearson, k1,k2 and M1, M2 (just do it once, they will stay there)
+4. in Treshold set so that only cells are red
+5. click the analysis and then save the text output somehow systematically

+---

 ## Acknowledgments